Enable Logpush to Google Cloud Storage

 To enable the Cloudflare Logpush service:

-Select the Enterprise domain you want to use with Logpush.
+Select the Enterprise account or domain you want to use with Logpush.

-Select the dataset you want to push to a storage service.
+In Select data set, choose the dataset to push to a storage service, and select Next.

 Enter or select the following destination information: